MonitorControl/MonitorControl/README.md

 ## Major features

-- Now updated with full DDC support for M2 Pro/Max/Ultra thanks to the improved DDC library taken directly from [BetterDisplay](https://betterdisplay.pro/)!
 - Control your display's brightness, volume and contrast!
 - Shows native OSD for brightness and volume.
 - Supports multiple protocols to adjust brightness: DDC for external displays (brightness, contrast, volume), native Apple protocol for Apple and built-in displays, Gamma table control for software dimming, shade control for AirPlay, Sidecar and Display Link devices and other virtual screens.